Dev-Tanaay/Rate-Limited-Action-Logger/README.md

 # 🔥 Rate-Limited Action Logger (Redis + PostgreSQL)

-> A high-performance backend system that demonstrates advanced usage of Redis and PostgreSQL to handle rate-limiting, real-time analytics, concurrency control, and event-driven patterns — all within a 2-3 hour buildable project.
+> A high-performance backend system that demonstrates advanced usage of Redis and PostgreSQL to handle rate-limiting, real-time analytics, concurrency control, and event-driven patterns.

 ---

 ## 📦 Project Overview

-This app allows users to perform certain actions (like "upload", "delete", "download") through an API endpoint, but with built-in controls using Redis to:
+This app allows users to perform actions through an API endpoint, but with built-in controls using Redis to:
-- ✅ Rate limit user actions (Token Bucket + Fixed Window)
+- Rate limit user actions (Token Bucket + Fixed Window)
-- 🚀 Maintain a real-time leaderboard (Sorted Sets)
-- 🧠 Log audit events (Streams)
-- 📣 Broadcast actions in real-time (Pub/Sub)
+- Broadcast actions in real-time (Pub/Sub)
-- ⚡ Cache latest action for fast retrieval (Key-Value)
+- Cache latest action for fast retrieval (Key-Value)
-- 🧩 Persist action data in PostgreSQL
+- Persist action data in PostgreSQL

 ---